texttheater/produce/manual.md

 Easy enough, right?
 Produce syntax is a dialect of the widely known INI syntax, consisting of sections with headings in square brackets, followed by attribute-value pairs separated by `=`.
-In Produce’s case, sections represent _rules_, the section headings are _targets_ to build, and the attribute-value pairs specify the target’s direct dependencies and the recipe to run it.
+In Produce’s case, sections represent _rules_, the section headings are _target patterns_ matching _targets_ to build, and the attribute-value pairs specify the target’s direct dependencies and the recipe to run it.

 Dependencies are typically listed each as one attribute of the form `dep.name` where `name` stands for a name you give to the dependency – e.g., its file